Iffezheim Lock: Weir

 The weir of the barrage in Iffezheim is situated on the French side of the Rhine, so that the whole barrage is approximately mirror-inverted to the next higher situated barrage Gambsheim.
 It consists of six weir fields, each 20 m wide.
 One weir field consists of a hydraulically operated flap and a chain-driven pressure segment.
 The weir ensures the flow of the Rhine in the event of water flows that are greater than the capacity of the power plant.
 The entire plant is designed for a maximum water flow of 7500 m³/s.

-sluices
+Sluices

 The double sluice consists of two sluice chambers, each 270 metres long and 24 metres wide.
 The difference in height between headwater and tailwater is about 12.5 metres at low water.
 They are one of the largest inland locks in Europe.
 The locks were put into operation on 14 March 1977.
 They are in operation 24 hours a day in three shifts and are maintained and serviced by the waterways and shipping office Freiburg.
 Every year, between 25,700 (2008) and 40,600 (1990) ships with approx. 24.4 (2009) to 30.9 (2000) million tonnes of goods pass through the locks in freight and cargo traffic.